lol768/sso-client/README.markdown

 -------------

-If you are working on a `-SNAPSHOT` version and you want to try it in another app, run `./sbt publishM2 publishLocal` to get it into your local `~/.m2` and `~/.ivy2/` cache and then update your app's dependencies to use that version.
+If you are working on a `-SNAPSHOT` version and you want to try it in another app, run `./sbt localSnapshot` to get it into your local `~/.m2` and `~/.ivy2/` cache.
+Then update your app's dependencies to use that version while testing.

-It's important to only do this with snapshots because normal release versions are designed to be immutable, and you'll find it won't update with your changes without great difficulty.
+This task will only work with snapshots because normal release versions are designed to be immutable, and you'll find it won't update with your changes without great difficulty.

-##### Snapshot sso-client-play

-The above step should be sufficient, because all sub-projects will be installed to the local Maven repository and Ivy cache with the provided command.